Dry Eye Prevention And Treatment

 Preservative-free drops are best.
 Many brands put chemicals in their drops to increase their shelf life.
 Unfortunately, these chemicals can irritate already sensitive eyes.
 Preservative-free options ensure you get all of the good hydration without any of the potential irritants.

 NOTE: The use of a portable humidifier where you work or use screens can also help to support a more moist eye environment.
+Just make sure to follow the manufacturer’s routine cleaning/sanitizing instructions to prevent build-up of bacterial, fungi, or other eye infection threats.

 Make eyeglasses the staple and wear contacts sparingly for dry eye prevention

 If you’re prone to dry or irritated eyes, we recommend wearing glasses as much as possible and wearing contacts for shorter durations.
 Contact lenses exacerbate dry eyes, so it’s worth putting them on the shelf for a while to see if that helps.
+If you do wear contacts, give your eyes an extra dose of preservative-free lubricant drops at least a few extra times a day to ensure the surface of your eyes isn’t drying out beneath the lens films.